 This is where to choose NAT (Network Address Translation) or Out-of-Path mode. "" is a default or selected option.
 Network address translation provides protection to the servers; it can handle large amounts of data as noted in the specification.
 It provides the best security for isolating servers from any other part of the networks.
 Out-of-Path provides better performance when huge amounts of data need to go back to clients (up to 100X more than on the specification chart); it also does not require a change to the server IP address.
-If choosing NAT, continue to the next setting; otherwise, skip next few settings and go to direct routing.
-If answer NO here, please continue setup at the Out-of-Path Related Configuration section.
+If you select NAT, continue to the next setting.
+If you answer NO here, please continue setup at the Out-of-Path Related Configuration section.